Stability criteria for positive semigroups on ordered Banach spaces: Ordered Banach spaces, positive semigroups and resolvent positive operators

 \subsection{Ordered Banach spaces}

-By an \emph{ordered Banach space} we mean a pair $(X, X^+)$, where $X$ is a real Banach space, and $X^+$ -- the so-called \emph{positive cone} in $X$ -- is a closed convex subset of $X$ such that $X^+ + X^+ \subseteq X^+$ and $X^+ \cap (-X^+) = \{0\}$.
+By an \emph{ordered Banach space} we mean a pair $(X, X^+)$, where $X$ is a real Banach space and $X^+$ is a closed cone in $X$, i.e., a closed convex subset of $X$ such that $X^+ + X^+ \subseteq X^+$ and $X^+ \cap (-X^+) = \{0\}$.
+We call $X^+$ the \emph{positive cone} in $X$.
 On every ordered Banach space there is a natural order relation $\le$ which is given by $x \le y$ if and only if $y-x \in X^+$.
 The elements of a positive cone are called \emph{positive} vectors.
 The positive cone $X^+$ in an ordered Banach space $(X,X^+)$ is called \emph{total} if its linear span $X^+ - X^+$ is dense in $X$; the cone is called \emph{generating} if its linear span is even equal to the whole space $X$.
 In this case, it can be shown (see for instance \cite[Theorem~2.37]{AliprantisTourky2007}) that there even exists a real number $M > 0$ such that each $x \in X$ can be written as

 The positive cone $X^+$ in $X$ is called \emph{normal} if there exists a real number $C > 0$ such that

 whenever $0 \le x \le y$ for vectors $x,y \in X$.
 For $x,z \in X$ the set $[x,z] := \{y \in X: \, x \le y \le z\}$ is called the \emph{order interval} between $x$ and $z$.
 It can be shown (see for instance \cite[Theorems~2.38 and~2.40]{AliprantisTourky2007}) that the following three assertions are equivalent: \begin{enumerate}[label=(\roman*)] \item the positive cone is normal \item there exists a real number $C > 0$ such that